uw-ictd/colte/README.md

 sudo apt install colte
 ```

 After installation, the admin tool will be running and listening on [http://localhost:7998](http://localhost:7998), and the user webgui will be running and listening on [http://localhost:7999](http://localhost:7999).
 You can start or stop these services with `systemctl {start | stop} {colte_webgui | colte_webadmin}`, respectively.

-Haulage can be started with `sudo haulage` or `sudo systemctl start haulage`.
+Haulage can be started with `sudo haulage` or `sudo systemctl start haulage`, but will likely fail if not first configured for your system (see [configuration](#Configuration)).
 To start Open5Gs, refer to the docs [here](https://open5gs.org/open5gs/docs/).

 ### Working With The Source:
-The top-level Makefile will simply compile all source and generate a `.deb` package if you type `make`.
-If you want to run the webgui or webadmin from source in a terminal, `cd` into the corresponding directory and then do the following:
+The top-level Makefile will compile all source and generate a `.deb` package if you type `make`.
+If you want to run the webgui or webadmin from source in a local terminal without doing a system-wide installation, `cd` into the corresponding directory and then do the following:
 ```
 npm install
 npm start